leanprover/vscode-lean/README.md

 The book ["Theorem Proving in Lean"](https://leanprover.github.io/theorem_proving_in_lean) can be read by hitting <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>p</kbd> and searching for "Lean: Open Documentation View".

-Any Lean project with an `html/` folder can be displayed in this panel.
+Any Lean 3 project with an `html/` folder can be displayed in this panel.
 For example, try out the book [Mathematics in Lean](https://leanprover-community.github.io/mathematics_in_lean).

 ## Requirements

-This extension requires an installation of [Lean](https://leanprover.github.io).
-As of version 0.12.1, the extension can install Lean for you using [elan](https://github.com/Kha/elan).
-However, we highly recommend following the instructions at the [mathlib installation docs](https://leanprover-community.github.io/get_started.html).
+This extension requires an installation of [Lean 3](https://leanprover.github.io).
+As of version 0.12.1, the extension can install Lean 3 for you using [elan](https://github.com/Kha/elan).

-On Windows, if you installed Lean using MSYS2, you need to add both `C:\msys64\mingw64\bin` (or wherever you installed MSYS2) and `C:\projects\lean\bin` (or wherever you installed Lean) to the system `PATH` environment variable.
+On Windows, if you installed Lean 3 using MSYS2, you need to add both `C:\msys64\mingw64\bin` (or wherever you installed MSYS2) and `C:\projects\lean\bin` (or wherever you installed Lean 3) to the system `PATH` environment variable.
 To do this, press <kbd>Win</kbd>+<kbd>Pause</kbd> > go to Advanced System Settings > go to Environment variables.
 Under system variables (not user variables) find the `Path` variable, and add these two folders.

 ## Extension Settings